opnfv/netready/docs/requirements/use_cases/georedundancy.rst

 controllers to interconnect the two datacenters.

-As an example the following picture (:numref:`georedundancy-before`) shows a multicell cloud setup where the underlay network is not fully mashed.
+As an example the following picture (:numref:`georedundancy-before`) shows a multicell cloud setup where the underlay network is not fully meshed.

 .. figure:: images/georedundancy-before.png
     :name:  georedundancy-before